PyBites-Open-Source/eatlocal/README.md

 I attempted to use `eatlocal` from [WSL2](https://docs.microsoft.com/en-us/windows/wsl/about) but there seems to be an issue with `google-chrome` itself.
 I could not get it to work.

-### PyBites Credentials
+### PyBites Credentials and Local Repo

 You must have your PyBites username and password stored in the environment variables `PYBITES_USERNAME` and `PYBITES_PASSWORD` respectively.
+Your local PyBites Repo should be stored in the environment variable `PYBITES_REPO`.

 If you have cloned the repo, you can use the conveniently provided `.env-template` to store your credentials.
 Copy the template and save as `.env`.
 Then set your username and password on two separate lines.